Warren8824/RiversideHomeLab/README.md

 The purpose of this lab is to deepen my understanding of Windows Server administration, networking fundamentals, Active Directory, DHCP/DNS configuration, GPOs, and IT helpdesk-related tasks.
 I'm currently working in a helpdesk role, and I'm using this time to reinforce my hands-on knowledge with solid examples and a documented setup.

-Everything here has been self-taught, built from scratch on personal hardware, and is meant to serve as both a learning aid and a reference I can expand on over time.
+Everything here has been built from scratch on personal hardware, and is meant to serve as both a learning aid and a reference I can expand on over time.

 ![DC01](infrastucture/images/DC01.png)